“Surround yourself with assets not liabilities” – Om Patil

 The fixed asset register maintained by the client will be reviewed by us and corrections if any will be suggested to the management.
 We will ensure that the Register includes all the necessary details required in maintaining the assets satisfactorily.
 The location mentioned in the register will be cross verified to the extent possible and ensured that the management has good control over the assets.
 The existence of assets mentioned in the Register will be verified physically by our team and noted in the register to the extent possible.

 The accounting of fixed assets will be supervised ensuring ledger creation for each asset class, computation of depreciation, proper accounting for acquisition and disposal of assets.
-The different asset classes would include Furniture and Fixture, Tools and Equipment, Computer/ Software, Building, etc., according to the nature of business.
-The Depreciation rate will be fixed on discussion with the management, taking into consideration the nature of the asset, type of usage and replacement value analysis.
+The different asset classes would include Furniture and fixtures, Tools and Equipment, Computer/ Software, Building, etc., according to the nature of business.
+The Depreciation rate will be fixed on discussion with the management, taking into consideration the nature of the asset, type of usage, and replacement value analysis.
 We will supervise the entries entered by the accountant ensuring compliance with IFRS.

-We will ensure that the assets revalued by the qualified valuer are accounted appropriately with proper allocation to the revaluation reserve.
-We will also verify the calculation of revised depreciation on these assets, ensuring that the same is accounted as per the Standards.
+We will ensure that the assets revalued by the qualified valuer are accounted for appropriately with proper allocation to the revaluation reserve.
+We will also verify the calculation of revised depreciation on these assets, ensuring that the same is accounted for as per the Standards.

 We will ensure that the capital work-in-progress is transferred to the relevant asset head on completion, expenses are classified and allocated appropriately, and the total value of the asset will be re-computed ensuring that the accurate value of an asset is reflected in the books.
 We will cross verify that the expenses are directly attributable to the definition of fixed assets and other expenses are written off and the timing of the transfer of assets from WIP is also verified.

-We can support the client in tagging the fixed assets by tagging each asset with unique asset Barcode/ RFID and the system will be updated with physical location details.
+We can support the client in tagging the fixed assets by tagging each asset with a unique asset Barcode/ RFID and the system will be updated with physical location details.
 The assets tagged will be matched with the existing list of assets and the variances will be pointed out, if any.
 The initial effort and cost incurred on asset tagging will reap continuous benefits as it will mitigate the loss or theft of assets and provide a full trail of assets.

 Our team will visit your premises and conduct verification of fixed assets, ensuring that the assets reflected in the books are existing in the company’s premises/custody.
 We will also assess the control procedures in place, compare it with best business practices, conduct a gap analysis and provide a report on changes to be incorporated.